Skip to content

 • Required when skin depth is comparable to conductor size.

-• Consist of individual strands which are twisted and insulating between each other in order to reduce eddy current losses.
+• Individual strands twisted and insulated from each other to reduce eddy-current losses.
 Used at high frequencies to suppress skin and proximity effects.

 Name Description Illustration